Teresa A. Fisher, Ph.D.

-Fisher, T. Stafford, M., Maynard-Reid, N., & Parkerson, A. (2005).
+- Fisher, T. Stafford, M., Maynard-Reid, N., and Parkerson, A. (2005).
 Protective factors for talented and resilient girls.
 Handbook for counseling girls and women: Talent, risk and resiliency.
-Mesa, AZ: Neuva Science Press.
+Mesa, AZ: Neuva Science Press

-Tatum, A. & Fisher T. A. (2008).Nurturing Resilience among Adolescent Readers.
-In S. Lenski & J.Lewis (Eds.)
+- Tatum, A. and Fisher T. A. (2008).Nurturing Resilience among Adolescent Readers.
+In S. Lenski and J.Lewis (Eds.)
 Reading Success for Struggling Adolescent Learners.
 New York: Guilford Press

 Graham Hall 407